How I Optimized My Zsh Startup Time

 unset __deferred_compdefs

 None of those moved the startup number.
-They were still bugs, and now they aren’t.
+They were still bugs, and now they are not.

 Doing this on your own config

 Measure before you touch anything. time zsh -i -c exit for cold start, zprof for the in-shell breakdown.
-Otherwise you’ll spend an afternoon optimizing the wrong thing; I’ve done that.
+Skip that step and you will spend an afternoon optimizing the wrong thing.
+I have done exactly that.

 Then grep your shell history against the alias and function lists of whatever plugins you load.
-You’ll usually find you’re loading hundreds of definitions to use a handful.
+You will usually find you are loading hundreds of definitions to use a handful.

 And keep environment variables in .zshenv, not .zshrc.
-Future-you, debugging why something works in iTerm but not in a cron job, will appreciate it.
+Future-you, debugging why something works in iTerm but not in a cron job, will be grateful.

 Estimated total